 The Italian, Baldassarri was determined to win at home though and as they entered the seventh lap of 10 he took the lead from Zarco heading into turn one.
 Zarco bit back straight away though but then Baldassarri retaliated and he continued to lead.
 Behind them Syharin had managed to regain fourth from Lowes however he remained determined and managed to reclaim the position.

 The battle continued between Baldassarri and Zarco for the lead as they changed positions near enough every corner.
 Zarco led on the penultimate lap but again as they entered turn one Baldassarri hit.

-The two continued to fight it out on track right up until the end of the race and they crossed the finish line with Zarco claiming the win and the twenty-five championship points just 0.030 seconds ahead of Baldassarri in second.
-Lowes had managed to get past Luthi in the final stages and claimed the last place on the podium and sixteen points.
+The two continued to fight it out on track right up until the end of the race and they crossed the finish line with Zarco claiming the win and the 25 championship points just 0.030 seconds ahead of Baldassarri in second.
+Lowes had managed to get past Luthi in the final stages and claimed the last place on the podium and 16 points.

 Fastest lap set by Luthi

 Luthi finished in fourth ahead of Syharin and Axel Pons.
 The German rider completed the fastest lap of the race with a time of 1:52.718, it was just 0,2 seconds slower than the official circuit record lap set during the race, but was over 1.2 seconds slower than the fastest ever time here set by Sam Lowes in 2015 of 1:51.514.